adobe/log-parser/README.md

 `AssertLogData.assertLogContains(List<String>, ParseDefinition, String, String)` allows you to perform an assertion directly on a file.

+## Exporting Parse Results
+We have the possibility to export the log data results into files.
+Currently the following formats are supported:
+* CSV
+* HTML

+All reports are stored in the directory `log-parser-reports/export/`.

-## Exporting Results to a CSV File
+### Exporting Results to a CSV File
-We now have the possibility to export the log data results into a CSV file.
-The file will be a concatenation of the Parse Definition file, suffixed with "-export.csv".
+We have the possibility to export the log data results into a CSV file.
+This is done by calling the methods `LogData#exportLogDataToCSV`.

+You have the possibility to define the data to be exported as well as the file name.

-## Exporting Results to a CSV File
+### Exporting Results to an HTML File
-We now have the possibility to export the log data results into a CSV file.
-The file will be a concatenation of the Parse Definition file, suffixed with "-export.csv".
+We have the possibility to export the log data results into an HTML file.
+This is done by calling the methods `LogData#exportLogDataToHTML`.

+You have the possibility to define the data to be exported, the file name and the title of the report.

 ## Command-line Execution of the Log-Parser
 As of version 1.11.0 we have introduced the possibility of running the log-parser from the command line.
 This is done by using the executable jar file or executing the main method in maven.